 If you leave a small dish of mealworms plus feed them once a day for juveniles or once every other day for adults and they are still not eating there are a few things you could try

-You could try varying up their food, change super worms for roaches or crickets, etc.
+You could try varying up their food by changing super worms for roaches or crickets, etc.

-There are a lot of reasons a leopard geckos will stop eating like, a new environment, feeling stressed, getting ready to shed see gecko shedding post here to cold, brumation Etc.
+There are a lot of reasons a leopard gecko will stop eating like, a new environment, feeling stressed, getting ready to shed see gecko shedding post here to cold, brumation Etc.

 A leopard gecko can go for months without eating food and be fine, as long and your gecko is fit and healthy and not losing weight and has a fat tail its fine,